 Content/trigger warning: slavery, rape, torture, death, suicide

-The term “slave” or “slave” has been on our minds for a long time in the BDSM context.
-Due to its problematic historical significance and the triggers that it still triggers for some people today, we no longer support its use in public spaces and on our platform, but from now on prefer the term “serf”, i.e. “servant, serf :r” for the variety that is commonly understood by the term slave.
+The term “slave” in the BDSM context has been a concern for some time.
+Due to its problematic historical connotations and the triggers it may still evoke for some people, we no longer support its use in public spaces and on our platform.
+Instead, we now prefer the term “Serf” for this type of play, which is commonly understood under the term “slave.”

-This text by blogger and Twitter user @Polyamquest, which was shortened and made available in parts for Deviance, explains why.
-Since some passages in this form could be interpreted as kink-shaming, we recommend the full-length text for an even deeper and more critical discussion, which you can find on the Poly-Guaca-Moly blog.
+Why, is explained by this text from X-blogger @Polyamquest, which has been shortened and partially provided for Deviance.
+Since some passages in this form could be interpreted as kink-shaming, we recommend reading the full text for a deeper and more critical engagement, which you can find on the blog Poly-Guaca-Moly.

 Dearest People,